How to Submit a Request

 Upon the receipt of the request letter, the Field Museum will send a formal response letter acknowledging the request.
 It is at this point that any material on display will be removed if requested pending the consultation process.

-Staff from the repatriation program at the Field Museum will conduct research into the items or human remains requested for repatriation in consultation with knowledge holders in the tribe and, if appropriate, with pertinent experts in the academic world.
-As stated under NAGPRA, the Museum will take into consideration Native beliefs and oral traditions as evidence for a request.
+Staff from the Center for Repatriation at the Field Museum will conduct research into the items or human remains requested for repatriation in consultation with knowledge holders in the tribe.
+As stated under NAGPRA, the Museum will take into consideration Native American traditional knowledge as evidence for a request.

 If the items or human remains are approved for repatriation under NAGPRA, a notice must be published in the Federal Register.
 This will take the form of a Notice of Inventory Completion (NIC) for human remains and associated funerary objects or a Notice of Intent to Repatriate (NIR) for unassociated funerary objects, objects of cultural patrimony, and/or sacred objects.
 The notice should be published in the Federal Register within 90 days of being received.

-After publication, there is a mandated 30-day waiting period during which other claimants to the remains or cultural items may come forward.
+After publication, there is a mandated 30-day waiting period during which other requestors may come forward.

 If no other group comes forward, the Museum and tribe or group may move forward with physical repatriation.
 Museum staff can provide letters of support for repatriation grants or submit a grant proposal at the request of the tribe in order to facilitate the physical return of the items or human remains.

-If a Notice of Inventory Completion has already been published for the requested remains or associated funerary objects, then the Museum has 90 days to respond to the request for repatriation, at which point the remains and funerary objects can be physically repatriated as approved by the Repatriation Subcommittee.
+If a Notice of Inventory Completion has already been published for the requested human remains or associated funerary objects, then the Museum has 90 days to respond to the request for repatriation, at which point the human remains and associated funerary objects can be physically repatriated.

 How to Submit an International Repatriation Request: